-A bachelor’s degree program has a general education requirement in the first two years that include English composition, mathematics, foreign language, history, natural or physical science, social science and humanities.
+During the first two years of studies, students must meet general education requirements with courses like English composition, mathematics, foreign language, history, natural or physical science, social science, and humanities.
 These liberal arts courses provide students with broad learning in multiple disciplines and a foundation for intellectual and personal development.
-The last two years are concentrated on the major and a minor or a second major, with room for electives chosen by the student.

 • B.Arch. – Bachelor of Architecture